0xFess/TaikoBot/readme.md

 # Taiko Transaction bot

-This Taiko transaction bot is a daily routin bot, complete randomize number transaction with range 136 tx - 144 tx with each tx has randomize interval between 50 seconds to 330 seconds
+This Taiko transaction bot is a daily routine bot, its job to completing transaction within range 136 tx - 144 tx with each tx has randomize interval between 50 seconds to 330 seconds

 ## Prerequisite